Draper University and Entrepreneurs: The New Student

 Michael Lisovetsky’s entrepreneurial journey started in the 6th grade when he and a friend created a website called HomeworkSwap.
 Their goal wasn’t to earn money but to avoid mindless schoolwork.
 The site did not take off nor did their next venture, a web hosting company that failed miserably, but it set the stage for Michael’s next company FazeWire, which succeeded.

-The aspiring young entrepreneur sold FazeWire while still in middle school, and, though the amount was small, Michael knew this was what wanted to do with his future—he was on the road to joining a growing group of young entrepreneurs.
+The aspiring young entrepreneur sold FazeWire while still in middle school, and, though the amount was small,

 Traditional Education and Entrepreneurs: The Birth of a New Idea